-Student Name Grade Student Name Grade
+Student Name Grade

-My signature verifies that I have received a copy of the St. Anthony's Catholic School Handbook.
-I have read the handbook and discussed it with my child(ren).
-I understand that the school or the principal has the right to amend the handbook as needed and that parents will be notified of amendments via the Tuesday Folder, the Bear Blast, or through e-mail communication.
-We agree to be governed by this handbook.
+Student Name Grade

-Parent Signature
+My signature verifies that I have received a copy of the St. Anthony's Catl read the handbook and discussed it with my child(ren).
+I understand that the right to amend the handbook as needed and that parents will be no Tuesday Folder, the Bear Blast, or through e-mail communication.
+We handbook. the school or the principal has otified of amendments via the

-Date
+Parent Signature Date